richardclegg/vis_route/README.md

 # vis_route

 This is a simple visualiser that takes information from traceroute and visualises it against a world map using geolocation.
+It should run on MacOS or windows.

 usage -- just give an IP address